The Best Oman Itinerary: 10 Days in Oman + Insider Tips [2025]

 The Royal Opera House of Muscat is Oman’s main cultural and musical venue.
 It hosts performances ranging from jazz, opera, and world music to ballet and dance.

-While watching a concert here is one of the coolest things to do in Muscat, this opera house is worth visiting for its architecture alone.
+While watching a concert here is one of the coolest things to do in Muscat, this opera house is also worth visiting simply for its architecture alone.
 Its shiny white marbles create gorgeous reflections on the ground.
 Be sure to bring your camera!

 🌟 Top Tip: If you plan on visiting the Royal Opera House without watching a performance, be sure to book a guided tour because without one, you won’t be allowed to enter the opera house at all.
 The interiors are truly captivating and worth a visit!

-6. Take a Swim at Shatti Al Qurum Beach
+5. Take a Swim at Shatti Al Qurum Beach

 🏡 The Best Places to Stay in Muscat